megz15/hydrology-ffa/readme.md

 The project has been hosted as an interactive <b>Shiny app</b> which you may use: https://meghr.shinyapps.io/HydrologyFFA/

+Note that any discharge dataset can be used, as long as the headers match - "l No" "date" "Inflow (Cusecs)" - in the sheet "Sheet1".
+The code could be easily modified to account for variations in such structure.

 ## Contents

 The R directory includes the following files: